Minotaur Books | 2017

 That’s a thing.
 Let’s go through it…

-From up here on my high horse, I’ve got to say there is nothing especially original or interesting about this book.
+From up here on my high horse, I’ve got to say there is nothing especially original or interesting about this novel.
 It just is what it is.

-The plot points are fairly generic, and SUPER tame in terms of their sinister quality.
+The plot points are fairly generic and super tame in terms of their sinister quality.
 Honestly, birthday cards and beer bottles don’t get my heart racing.
 They’re doing their best, but good god someone needed to give them some help.
-The severed hands that randomly pop up, so to speak, could provide a more sensitive reader with a good thrill, but to me it almost came across as silly.
+The severed hands that randomly pop up, so to speak, could provide a more sensitive reader with a good thrill, but to me, it almost came across as silly.

-For a such a short story (the hardcover I read clocked in at 274 pages), it’s surprisingly sleepy, but manages to also pack in a lot of character information.
+For such a short story (the hardcover I read clocked in at 274 pages), it’s surprisingly sleepy but manages to also pack in a lot of character information.
 I didn’t find it suspenseful or creepy, but rather quiet and simple, kind of like the town Ellery lived in.

-Also, there is literally nothing I hate more than a villain who monologues his childhood and motive and actions while holding a weapon at the end of a story.
+Also, there is literally nothing I hate more than a villain who monologues his childhood and motive and actions, while holding a weapon, at the end of a story.
 This is not therapy hour and it really bogs down a climax.
 (That’s what she said.)

 As far as Lifetime stories go, it’s a fine read.
 Not awful, not amazing either.
-If you like this kind of thing than I promise it’s right up your Gail O’Grady Alley.
+If you like this kind of thing then I promise it’s right up your Gail O’Grady alley.